-Premiums and discounts are amortized and interest is accrued using the level-yield, scientific method of effective interest amortization over the term of the respective issues.
-Non-marketable, market-based securities are Treasury notes and bonds issued to governmental accounts that are not traded on any securities exchange, but mirror the prices of marketable securities with similar terms.
-Investment maturity dates for fiscal years 2022 and 2021 range from September 30, 2022 to March 31, 2026 and December 31, 2021 to September 30, 2025, respectively, and interest rates for the same fiscal years range from .125 percent to 2.625 percent and .125 percent to 7.250 percent, respectively.
+Non-marketable, market-based securities are Treasury notes and bills issued to governmental accounts that are not traded on any securities exchange but mirror the prices of marketable securities with similar terms.
+Investment maturity dates for fiscal years 2023 and 2022 range from September 15, 2023 and May 31, 2027 to September 30, 2023 and March 31, 2026, respectively, and interest rates for the same fiscal years range from .125 percent to 6.625 percent and .125 percent to 2.625 percent, respectively.